codefresh-io/docs.codefresh.io/_posts/2024-12-30-dec-release-notes.md

 * Docker Compose files using Version 3 not supported for service containers in pipelines.

 ##### GitOps
-* New clusters not displayed in Runtimes > Managed Clusters tab. (https://codefresh-io.atlassian.net/browse/CR-26095 Noam)
+* New clusters not displayed in Runtimes > Managed Clusters tab.
 * `failed to retrieve application version, app name: <"app_name>": unknown key appVersion` error when application versioning is not configured.
 * Application validations use destination cluster instead of application cluster.
 * `Application includes circular dependencies...` warning in GitOps Apps dashboard when application and applicationset names are identical.